-- Determine whether or not you are the appropriate Authorized Spokesperson to talk to the individual who is making the inquiry.
-If another Authorized Spokesperson would be in a better position to respond, refer the inquirer to that person. - The Authorized Spokesperson, where practicable, should make and keep legible notes of his or her conversations with the individual seeking Company information, especially as it relates to any information that may be conveyed. - The Authorized Spokesperson should satisfy himself or herself that he or she would not be providing the inquirer with any information that he or she could not or would not provide under these guidelines to any other qualified inquirer. - Never release material, non-public information to any third party unless such release is approved by the Chief Financial Officer and General Counsel, and either (i) the communication is made pursuant to a signed confidentiality agreement or (ii) the communication is made to a person who owes the Company a duty of trust or confidence such as the Company's attorney, investment or commercial banker or accountant. - For purposes of these guidelines, information is material if there is a substantial likelihood that a reasonable investor would consider it important in making an investment decision.
-Common examples of information that will frequently be regarded as material include information concerning: (1) earnings, (2) mergers, acquisitions, tender offers, joint ventures, or significant changes in assets, (3) new products or discoveries, or developments regarding customers or suppliers (e.g., the acquisition or loss of a contract), (4) changes in control or in management, (5) changes in auditors or auditor notification that the Company may no longer rely on the auditor's audit report, (6) events regarding the Company's securities (e.g., defaults on senior securities, calls of securities for redemption, repurchase plans, stock splits, changes in rights of security holders, or public or private sales of additional securities) and (7) bankruptcies or receiverships.
+- Determine whether or not the director, officer or employee, as applicable, is the appropriate authorized spokesperson to talk to the individual who is making the inquiry.
+If another authorized spokesperson would be in a better position to respond, refer the inquirer to that person. - The authorized spokesperson, where practicable, should make and keep legible notes of their conversations with the individual seeking Company information, especially as it relates to any information that may be conveyed. - The authorized spokesperson should satisfy himself or herself that they would not be providing the inquirer with any information that they could not or would not provide under these guidelines to any other qualified inquirer. - Never release material, non-public information to any third party unless such release is approved by the Chief Financial Officer and Chief Legal Officer, and either (i) the communication is made pursuant to a signed confidentiality agreement or (ii) the communication is made to a person who owes the Company a duty of trust or confidence such as the Company's attorney, investment or commercial banker or accountant. - For purposes of these guidelines, information is material if there is a substantial likelihood that a reasonable investor would consider it important in making an investment decision.
+Common examples of information that will frequently be regarded as material include information concerning: (1) earnings, (2) mergers, acquisitions, tender offers, joint ventures, or significant changes in assets, (3) new products or discoveries, or developments regarding customers or suppliers (e.g., the acquisition or loss of a contract), (4) changes in control or in leadership, (5) changes in auditors or auditor notification that the Company may no longer rely on the auditor's audit report, (6) events regarding the Company's securities (e.g., defaults on senior securities, calls of securities for redemption, repurchase plans, stock splits, changes in rights of security holders, or public or private sales of additional securities) and (7) bankruptcies or receiverships.
 Information is non-public if it has not been disseminated in a manner making it available to investors generally.

-- Should an Authorized Spokesperson or senior official of the Company (i.e., a Company executive officer or a member of the Company's Board of Directors) disclose material, non public information during any communication with any third party (e.g., an investor, the press or securities market professional), then the Company's Chief Financial Officer and General Counsel, should be immediately notified and immediate public disclosure should be made. - These procedures should be repeated at the time of each inquiry, even if the particular caller has made prior inquires.
+- Should an authorized spokesperson or senior official of the Company (i.e., an executive officer or a member of the Board) disclose material, non-public information during any communication with any third party (e.g., an investor, the press or securities market professional), then the Chief Financial Officer and Chief Legal Officer, should be immediately notified and immediate public disclosure should be made. - These procedures should be repeated at the time of each inquiry, even if the particular caller has made prior inquires.